 A little over a month later, Charley's wife Bertha, who had spent three to four months suffering from tuberculosis of the intestines, succumbed to the illness, on March 23, 1916.
 They had only been married for five years, and their son Ray was but a few months old.
-She was laid to rest at the quiet Mt.
+Her mortal remains were laid to rest at the quiet Mt.
 Zion Cemetery near Bluff, Greene County.

-While Charley went on to marry again four times, he never got over Bertha's passing, and carried a photograph of her in his wallet for the rest of his life.
+While Charley went on to marry again four times, he never got over Bertha's passing, and carried the color-tinted photograph of her in his wallet for the remainder of his life.

 Charley and Bill, already very close as brothers, were further bonded in grief, having lost their wives within a six-week span of time.

-While in Akron, Charley met an attractive redhead, Evelyn Hogue, and it's believed they were married there.
+While in Akron, Charley met an attractive redhead, Evelyn Hogue ( ? - ? ), and it's believed they were married there.
 Thinking she would be a good mother to his young son, Charley brought her back to Pursley Creek to live in the old Minor homeplace.
 Evelyn (wearing a headcap) and Charley are seen in the photo during a visit from brother Harold from Cleveland.
-Also posed in the photo are Harold's wife Esther and their young son Don.

 Evelyn, although of the Irish Catholic faith, was willing to be converted to the Baptist faith and be baptized outdoors in a stream in the middle of winter.

-At the age of 60, Charley married his fourth wife, widow Ivel "Pearl" (Fox) Snyder (1892-1978), on March 14, 1945.
+At the age of 60, on March 14, 1945, Charley married his fourth wife, widow Ivel "Pearl" (Fox) Snyder (1892-1978).
 A resident of Mt.
 Morris, Greene County, she was the daughter of James P. and Smilda (Walters) Fox.
 She had been widowed in 1943 at the death of her husband, Albert L. Snyder.
 She had two children of her own, J. Walter Snyder and Evelyn Hobert.
 Charley and Pearl divorced at some point, and she took back her first married name of "Snyder."
 She passed away on July 31, 1978 at the age of 85.

 After he had retired, Charley moved to a house in Waynesburg.
 It was on Eighth Street, near the hospital.

-In about 1950, the family was heartbroken when Charley's beloved nephew Fred Minor died of a massive heart attack.
+Later in the year of marriage with Laurene, the family was heartbroken when Charley's beloved nephew Fred Minor died of a massive heart attack.
 Charley was so devastated by the untimely death that he could not attend the funeral.
-Instead, he asked Loreen to go in his place, and to be escorted by his son Ray.
+Instead, he asked Loreen to go in his place, and for his son Ray to be her escort.
 Loreen was only two years older than her stepson, and at the funeral home, when friends asked who the attractive woman was on his arm, he quipped "She's my mother."

 Charley and Loreen eventually separated.